 However, with budget cuts looming in Europe and unemployment persistently high in the U.S., demand for Thai exports may not be as robust next year as in the first half of 2010.
 In addition, inventory restocking – a temporary event in a business cycle – also contributed to strong export recovery during that period.

-The lower growth forecast for Thailand next year is in line with the regional outlook.
+The lower growth forecast for Thailand next year is in line with the.
 The World Bank also said Tuesday it expects the developing economies of East Asia and Pacific to expand on an average of 8.9 percent in 2010 but slow to 7.8 percent in 2011, citing the lack of spare capacity, the need for regional authorities to gradually cut back on stimulus measures, and the slow expansion of high-income economies still grappling with the consequences of the crisis.

 In this difficult environment, the World Bank said the Thai authorities will face a delicate task of having to manage rising flows of capital in search of higher yields.
 For fiscal policy, the challenge is to start reducing budget deficits while boosting public investment and developing social insurance mechanisms.
 Such mechanisms are vital, not only to shelter the most vulnerable from economic shocks in the medium-term, but also to start addressing longer-term concerns of an aging society.